 We went to Animators Palate three times for dinner during the cruise; the first night, pirate night, and the last night.
 Every time we went to the restaurant, the theme, decor, and menu, was completely different!
 The menus changed at all of the other restaurants every night, but this is the only restaurant that changes its entire theme!

-The first time we went to Animators Palate is designed to make you feel like you’re under the sea with Crush and his friends.
-The lights are blue, and there are huge screens on all of the walls that project an ocean background that Crush swims around and talk to you from!
+Animators Palate is designed to make you feel like you're under the sea with Crush and his friends.
+The lights are blue, and there are huge screens on all of the walls that show an ocean background that Crush swims around and talk to you from!

 You can order as much as you want but we generally stuck to ordering two appetizers, two soups/salads, two entrees, and two desserts.
 If we had a hard time deciding between entrees, our server would bring us both but we tried to avoid doing that because we didn't want to waste food.

-- Black Truffle Pasta Purseittes – This was appetizer was delicious, it tasted like a decadent tortellini.
+- Black Truffle Pasta Purseittes - This was appetizer was delicious, it tasted like decadent tortellini.

 - Tomato Tarte - This was one of my favorites!
 The puff pastry was crispy and it tasted like a pizza pastry!